pillarjs/path-to-regexp/Readme.md

 Parameter names can be wrapped in double quote characters, and this error means you forgot to close the quote character.

+### Unterminated parameter pattern

+Parameter patterns must be wrapped in parentheses, and this error means you forgot to close the parentheses.

 ### Express <= 4.x

 Path-To-RegExp breaks compatibility with Express <= `4.x` in the following ways: